 I don’t know if the other Philippine MFA creative writing programs do this, but the one I’m enrolled in has a few daunting requirements for its students.
-High GPA requirement aside, before I can take the comprehensive exams and do my thesis, I have to be published in an inter/national refereed literary journal, and become a fellow in a national writing workshop (and maybe win a writing award, while I’m at it).
+High GPA requirement aside, before I can take the comprehensive exams and do my thesis, I have to be published in an inter/national refereed literary journal, or become a fellow in a national writing workshop (or maybe win a writing award, like it’s so easy, no?).

-Oh, and it would be really nice if I accomplish all these within my first two years in the program.
+Oh, and it would be really nice if I accomplish that within my first two years in the program.

 No wonder I’ve started to have (mild) cold sweats every time writing workshops, publishers/editors, and contest admins issue calls for submissions.
 Even then, I let all those recent deadlines pass by because I thought my work was still raw.